A General Theory of Liquidity Provisioning for Prediction Markets: Recovering and extending protocols from decentralized finance

 \subsection{Conventional differences}

-There are several conventional differences to note between the AMM literatures in prediction markets and those in DeFi; we discuss them here as they will help readers of either literature understand protocols in the other.
-As noted previously, we consider all trades to be oriented towards the trader, even though in the DeFi literature, trades are typically oriented toward the market maker.
-A trade $\r\in \reals^n$ oriented towards the trader means that the positive coordinates of the $n$-dimensional vector signify the amounts of assets given to the trader and negative coordinates signify the amounts of assets taken away from the trader and given to the AMM.

-CFMMs in DeFi tend to track the reserves held by the market maker, whereas cost function prediction markets typically track their liabilities as a function of the eventual outcome.
-Hence, a vector $\res$ of reserves corresponds to a vector $-\q$ of liabilities.
-We have attempted to use both conventions, clearly marked, to keep the protocols as close to their respective literatures as possible.

-With regard to prices, DeFi typically uses an ``exchange-rate'' version of the contract price: the rate at which one can exchange one asset for another.
-As alluded to above, taking advantage of the structure of cost functions, we instead adopt a \textit{normalized price} convention.
-One can view normalized prices $\p \in \Delta_n$ as an exchange rate between assets and the ``grand bundle'' $\ones$ of all assets.
-That is, $p_i$ denotes the instantaneous price, in units of $\ones$, to purchase asset $i$.
+There are many conventional differences to note between the prediction market and the decentralized finance AMM literature.
+For example, with regard to prices, decentralized finance typically uses an ``exchange-rate'' version of the contract price: the rate at which one can exchange one asset for another.
+Taking advantage of the structure of cost functions, we instead adopt a \textit{normalized price} convention.
+One can view normalized prices $\p \in \Delta_n$ as an exchange rate between assets and the ``grand bundle'' $\ones$ of all assets; $p_i$ denotes the instantaneous price, in units of $\ones$, to purchase asset $i$.

 Converting between the two conventions is straightforward.
 Given normalized prices $\p$, one can simply define the exchange rate between $i$ and $j$ as $\hat p_{ij} = p_i / p_j$.
 Conversely, given pairwise exchange rates, one can define $\x = (1, \hat p_{21}, \hat p_{31}, \ldots, \hat p_{n1})$ and take $\p = \x / \|\x\|_1$.
 The conversion simplifies in the case of two assets, as $\hat p_{12}=\frac{p}{1-p}$ and $p = \hat p_{12}/(\hat p_{12}+1)$.